Crayder/sm-model-to-blueprint/help.md

 - **How to Use**:
   - Select the rotation axis (**X**, **Y**, or **Z**) from the dropdown menu under **Rotation**.
   - Enter the rotation angle in degrees.
+- **Note**: By default this rotates 90 degrees around the X-axis.
+This is the correct rotation to result in an upright model in Scrap Mechanic when using an OBJ file.
+Later support for other formats may require different rotations.

 ### 5. Block Appearance